molnarlin/milestone-project-1/README.md

 ### 1.2.
 Developer and business goals
 As a developer, I wanted to create a user-friendly website, so I tried to use more graphic elements than text, but something, that still explains my message, and is engaging.
 Also, this message should be well organized and readable in different screen sizes.
 So, if the content was too long, I broke it up into smaller pieces, which is easier to digest.
 This is a single-page design, which I think is more modern.
 People can just scroll down if they want to read more.
 My webpage doesn't contain too much information, and recruiters can read it on mobile devices as well.
 ## 2. User stories
-As a visitor, I want learn about Katalin as a candidate for a job.
+As a visitor, I want to learn about Katalin as a candidate for a job.
 I want to see her work history.
 I want to see her skillsets.
-I want to check her portfolio, and contact her for future job opportunities.
+I want to check her portfolio and contact her for future job opportunities.
 I want to check her social media as well.
 ## 3. Features
 ### 3.1.
 Existing features
   * Easy to use navigation bar.
 It is in a fixed position on the top of the website.